msaraiva/exsamples/README.md

 # ExSamples

-Initializes lists and/or variables using tabular data in Elixir.
+Initializes lists of maps, structs or keyword lists using tabular data in Elixir.

 ExSamples helps you to describe data of the same type in a more **compact** and **readable** way.
 Specially useful when defining sample data (e.g. for tests).
 Here is an example: